vela666/t/README.md

 # vite-plugin-vue-setup-expand

-Make vue script settings syntax support name and other properties
+Make setup syntax sugar support names and other attributes

 ## Install (pnpm or npm or yarn)
 ```bash